LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - chess repitition draw won't work when suspend because it's not in fen
 - instead of each app type needing to deal with unlockable door, have one that points at a link=xxx with different condition.
 - comptime validate that map.fr init data parses (ex. chess fen, life pattern)
+- the objects_to_world MAP ERROR checks should be shown in game when using inspect terminal. and should have option to fail compilation can run that in ci.